ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Run the Workflow Using Rocoto
 =============================
 The information in this section assumes that Rocoto is available on the desired platform.
 (Note that Rocoto cannot be used when running the workflow within a container.)
-If Rocoto is not available, it is still possible to run the workflow using stand-alone scripts described in :numref:`Section %s <RunUsingStandaloneScripts>`.
+If Rocoto is not available, it is still possible to run the workflow using stand-alone scripts according to the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.
 There are two main ways to run the workflow with Rocoto: (1) with the ``launch_FV3LAM_wflow.sh`` script, and (2) by manually calling the ``rocotorun`` command.
 Users can also automate the workflow using a crontab.

 Optionally, an environment variable can be set to navigate to the ``$EXPTDIR`` more easily.
 If the login shell is bash, it can be set as follows: